jig/myubuntu/README.md

 ### Full Installation

+First, log in with your username (`sudo` will be used internally so expect to be requested your password once.
+You can avoid it, by using `sudo ls` before executing the commands below).

+Do not execute this scripts as `root` or with `sudo`.

 This Ubuntu config is installed by running one of the following commands in your terminal as the main user of this desktop.
 You can install this via the command-line with `wget`.